ahadrauf/gca_dynamics/README.md

   * Probably not an issue?
 This is caused by some file formatting issue in how I'm reading the data files (in the ```/data``` folder).
 I'm not sure exactly how to fix this, to be honest - fiddling with the import settings should be enough, but it reads the data correctly so who cares?

+* I get ```ModuleNotFoundError``` errors when trying to run scripts in command line
+  * I wish I knew the issue too - it's something to do with Python's relative import formatting.
+I coded this in PyCharm, which handled all the relative import stuff for me, but I couldn't get any of the scripts to work in command line.
+The `__init__.py` files seem to do nothing, at least.

 ## Acknowledgements
 This library originated from work by Daniel Contreras (Ph.D.), Craig Schindler (Ph.D.), and Ryan Shih (M.S.)